kyhau/docker-notebook/README.md

 # because --memory-swap is the amount of combined memory and swap that can be used, while --memory is only the
 # amount of physical memory that can be used.
 docker run -it --memory=[amount b/k/m/g] --memory-swap=[amount b/k/m/g] ubuntu /bin/bash

+# This example restricts the processes in the container to only use memory from memory nodes 1 and 3.
+docker run -it --cpuset-mems="1,3" ubuntu:14.04 /bin/bash

+# This example restricts the processes in the container to only use memory from memory nodes 0, 1 and 2.
+$ docker run -it --cpuset-mems="0-2" ubuntu:14.04 /bin/bash

 # The 'docker run' command uses the --dns option to override the default DNS servers for a container.
 docker run -d --dns=8.8.8.8 IMAGE_NAME